 Spinel: Color and Magnetism

+As with Corundum, the most popular colors of Spinel are red and blue, and although Spinels have been used as gemstones for centureis, they are much less known or admired than Sapphire and Ruby.
 The magnetic responses of Spinels vary widely, but the majority of gems are weakly to moderately magnetic.
 We studied magnetism in 117 natural Spinel gems in a range of colors: gray, green, blue, violet, purple, pink, orange & red.
 Most of the Spinels originated from the established mining areas of Sri Lanka and Burma, but a few originated from less common localities: Tanzania, Viet Nam and Tajikistan.

 All blue & red Spinels in our study showed some magnetic attraction, and on average, blue Spinels were twice as magnetic as other colors.
 A magnetic wand allowed us to easily distinguish natural blue & red Spinels from most synthetic blue & red Spinels, as the synthetics are nearly always diamagnetic.